AIDRI/emping/_pages/index.md

 permalink: /
 ---
 ## Hello World
 In a few words, I am a young French "developer" who is passionate about Artificial Intelligence and more particularly everything related to computer vision.
+Recently, I discovered Reinforcement Learning, and I was able, for example, to create a Q-Learning algorithm (Simple, Dueling and Tabular) using only numpy.

 ---

 ## Programming languages
-Python : 5/5 (AI creation from scratch (using only numpy), using Tensorflow, Pytorch) C : 4/5 (Algorithm)
+Python : 5/5 (AI creation from scratch (using only numpy), using Tensorflow, Pytorch)
+C : 4/5 (Algorithm)
 Mathlab : 3 / 5 (3D visualization, linear algebra, better understanding of AI models)

 In progress :
 Julia
 C++

+---

 ## Website
 Github : <a href="https://github.com/AIDRI" target="_blank">AIDRI</a>